aitshuber/hopecc/_posts/Category_Meditations/Positive_Affirmations/2025-06-30-this-will-pass.md

 ---
-image: /assets/img/pa/i_am_enough.png
+image: /assets/img/pa/this_will_pass.png
-title: I Am Enough 2
+title: This Will Pass
 number: 1
 categories:
+  - Meditations
   - Positive Affirmations
 author: Hope Staff
-notes: I Am Enough 2
+notes: This Will Pass 1
 embed: >-

 transcript: >-